amaninders/kayako-cleaner/README.md

 kayako-cleaner
 ==============

-Script allows you to purge old data from kayako database (Kayako helpdesk solution, http://kayako.com/).
+Script allows you to purge old data from kayako database

 ### Usage
 Usage is pretty easy, you have to run something like this: